What about piecing threads? I have lots of things to say about that!

 Cotton – solid colors in spools and cones

-Aurifil – 50-weight, two-ply (all weights of Aurifil are two-ply)Konfetti from Wonderfil – 50-weight, three-ply
+Aurifil – 50-weight, two-ply (most weights of Aurifil are two-ply)Konfetti from Wonderfil – 50-weight, three-ply

 Masterpiece from Superior – 50-weight, three-ply on the spool or cone